Six ideas for getting on the water this summer

 Bolinas, north of Stinson Beach in Marin County, is another newbie favorite, though you’ll park in the neighborhood and walk to the break.
 Both these spots “work” best at mid-tide, and do fine with the south summer swell.
 If you’re wanting instruction, Lovewater Surf School loves Mondos too.
 Bolinas Surf Lessons has it covered in the north.

-Racing the South Fork American.
+Rafting the South Fork American River in California.
 Photo courtesy of Raft California

 But Don’t Give Up on Whitewater